impostorsguides/impostorsguides.github.io/rbenv/part-2/2-p-content.md

 ```

  - We add a `!` in front of this check to negate the result.
 So if there is no diff, the "truthy" 0 return code becomes "falsy", and a "falsy" 1 return code becomes "truthy".
-More info on how `bash` responds to exit codes in `if` statements can be found [here](https://web.archive.org/web/20220922164846/https://tldp.org/LDP/Bash-Beginners-Guide/html/sect_07_01.html).
+More info on how `bash` responds to exit codes in `if` statements can be found [here](https://web.archive.org/web/20220922164846/https://tldp.org/LDP/Bash-Beginners-Guide/html/sect_07_01.html){:target="_blank" rel="noopener"}.
 We send any regular STDOUT output to /dev/null via `>/dev/null`, and we send any STDERR output to STDOUT via `2>&1`.

  - If we reach the code inside the `if` check, we know that the shell has found a shim file which doesn't match our prototype.
 Since the prototype represents the latest version of the shim file, we can conclude that the shim we've found is an older version of the prototype shim, meaning it is out-of-date and can be deleted.
 We further assume that if one shim in the `SHIM_PATH` is out of date, they all are.
 It's not like the shim we've found could possibly be *more* recent than our prototype, so there's no harm in deleting them all and rebuilding them using the prototype file.
 So that's what we do, via the `rm -f "$SHIM_PATH"/*` command.